Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: Applications

 We mount a 418 nm laser diode (TopGaN, no AR coating) within a 1/2 inch lens tube (SM05L05), threaded to the front of the LMR05, which is directly mounted to a KM100PM (Figure \ref{fig:ECDL}).
 The KM100PM is mounted onto a small aluminum block, which is hand cut from 1/4 inch stock with a single drilled and 8-32 threaded hole.
 A TEC (TECH4) is then sandwiched with another aluminum block and controlled by a TED200C (see SI for more details).

 The feedback for the extended cavity diode laser is provided by a diffraction grating (GH13-36U, 7\% at 421nm) mounted on a parameterized custom 3D printed mount generated by PyOpticL.
 The Littrow angle of the grating is set by the wavelength and the diffraction grating pitch, allowing the mount design to be dynamically reconfigured for arbitrary wavelengths.
 We have simplified this design to minimize the amount of machining required.
 This mount can be milled from aluminum with a single set angle of milling and drilling two holes (with counter-sink).
-We note that the 3D printed mount shows remarkable stability and was used for all experiments.
+However, we found no need to fabricate an aluminum version as the 3D printed mount shows remarkable stability and was used for all experiments.
+The material and parameters used to print this mount were the same as all other small adapters (see Rapid Prototyping with 3D Printing).

 We tuned the laser diode free-running wavelength of 418.9 nm up to 421.6 nm (-4.6 THz) by heating it to 50 C. Thermally isolating the laser within a 3D printed box enabled stability within 100MHz for hours measured by a MOGLabs Fizeau wavemeter and verified with saturated absorption spectroscopy.